-Our Code and policies apply to everyone, whatever their role or seniority - but managers are also expected to be role models.
+Our Code applies to all employees and directors.
+Further, our policies apply to all employees, whatever their role or seniority - but managers are also expected to be role models.
 If you manage people, you must ensure that all individuals in your team receive the guidance, resources and training they need to understand what's expected of them.